- Sales Tax

 Qualified Moving Expense Reimbursement

-Second, to be a qualified moving expense, the new principal place of work must be at least 50 miles farther from his/her former residence than the distance was from the old residence to his/her former place of work.
+Distance Test - Second, to be a qualified moving expense, the new principal place of work must be at least 50 miles farther from his/her former residence as compared to the distance from the old residence to his/her former place of work.
 If the employee did not have a former place of work, the new principal place of work must be at least 50 miles from his former residence.

-Third, during the year (12 months) following the employee's arrival, he/she must be a full time employee during at least 39 weeks.
-The employee does not have to work for the same employer for all 39 weeks, but must be within the same general commuting area, and the 39 weeks do not have to be in a row.
+Time Test - Third, during the year (12 months) following the employee's arrival, he/she must be a full time employee during at least 39 weeks.
+The employee does not have to work for the same employer for all 39 weeks, but must be within the same general commuting area, and the 39 weeks do not have to be consecutive.

 Travel to the New Residence